prialmeida/tippyApp/README.md

 Describe any challenges encountered while building the app.

 - To change the default was hard.
-The design is a challenge for me I created for Iphone 8, but I need to learn how to look good in all Iphones
+The design is a challenge for me I created for Iphone 8, but I need to learn how to look good in all Iphones.
+- To make the app remember the bill amount was the biggest challenge

 ## License